DioxusLabs/docsite/docs-src/0.6/src/guide/rsx.md

 }
 ```

 For lists, Dioxus uses the `key` attribute to ensure it's comparing the right elements between renders.
-If you forget to add a `key` attribute to your lists, you might run into performance and state management issues.
+If you forget to add a `key` attribute to your list item, you might run into performance and state management issues.
 Usually you can find a unique key to differentiate your list items:

 ```rust
 rsx! {